jfpsf/flurry-phonegap-plugin/README.md

 ======================

 UPDATE: 06/01/3013 - Koraybalci added an Android implementation for Flurry SDK.
 Folders ios and android for respective platforms are created.
-Since Flurry's own API is different between platforms, js sides of the plugins are also slightly different.
 Koray is the man!

 Tested with Phonegap 2.7 on Android with latest Flurry SDK.

 UPDATE: 02/20/2013 - Updated to work with Flurry 4.1 and Cordova 2.4.
 Thanks Koraybalci

+UPDATE: 12/11/2013 - Updated to work as a node package.
+Confirmed compatibility with Flurry 4.3 and Cordova 3.1

 Phonegap plugin for Flurry mobile analytics